Jaded-Encoding-Thaumaturgy/JET-guide/docs/misc/comparison.md

 #### Subsampling

-Converts clips to 16-bit depth with 4:4:4 chroma subsampling. *Required for filters such as cropping (with odd numbers), tonemapping, debanding (if matching mpv is desired) and furthur gamma-corrected scaling.*
+Converts clips to 16-bit depth with 4:4:4 chroma subsampling. *Required for filters such as cropping (with odd numbers), tonemapping, debanding (if matching mpv is desired) and further gamma-corrected scaling.*

 - `EwaLanczosSharp` with antiring is used here as it matches mpv's `high-quality` profile.